Time For West Tampa - Albany Avenue - Page 2

 The MacFarlane Investment Company sold this land for the construction of the first church school in West Tampa.
 "The Academy of the Holy Names" opened on Sept.
 14, 1896, sponsored by the Order of the Sisters of the Holy Names.
 During the Spanish-American war in the late 1890s, classes were suspended and the building became a hospital.

-After the war with Spain, the Academy resumed and later moved to its Bayshore Blvd. location in 1930.
-The building was then taken over by the Salesian Order who renamed it St. Joseph's school and moved it in 1955 to its present location at Cherry St. and MacDill Ave.
+After the war with Spain, the Academy resumed operation.
+The building was then taken over by the Silesian Order who renamed it St. Joseph's school and moved it in 1955 to its present location at Cherry St. and MacDill Ave.

 |